boubeejul/nodejs-studies/Basic Informational Site/README.md

 # Basic Informational Site

-A simple page to practice the first lessons.
+A simple page to practice the first lessons from the crash course.

 To run this project, clone the repository, open the directory and install the dependencies: